moekaz/MTRXEngine/README.md

 TO DO:
 - Implement GJK collision detection which allows for collision detection between convex hulls

-- Add some collision response by calculating some collision info within GJK for example
+- Add some collision response by calculating some collision info within GJK for example (EPA)

 - Add a build a convex hull function that will allow us to build convex hulls